damonallison/javascript/README.md

 ECMAScript 2015 introduced `class` definitions which are syntactic sugar around ES's prototypal inheritance.

 Each `constructor` is a function that has a propery named `prototype` that is used to implement `prototype based inheritance`.

+### Strict Mode

+(NOTE: These rules were not taken from the ECMA spec.
+They were written down as they were found).

+* Variable references
+  * Strict mode: Reference errors are thrown trying to access a variable that does not exist.
+  * Sloppy mode: A variable is created at the global scope when first referenced.

 ---